compensator-cgp/compensator-docs/docs/overview/02_delegation.md

 - Delegations use Compound's native delegation system
 - Your COMP tokens remain in your wallet but voting power is transferred
-- You can change your delegation at any time
 - Delegations are not locked and can be modified freely

 ### Security Best Practices